-The settler colonialism and ultimate cultural genocide of American Aborigine people in Sowams began prior to the arrival of the Pilgrims with the loss of 90 percent of the aboriginal populations along the coast.
+The settler colonialism and ultimate cultural genocide of American Aboriginal people in Sowams began prior to the arrival of the Pilgrims with the loss of 90 percent of the aboriginal populations along the coast.
 Death from contagious diseases such as small pox was known to have originated from European traders in 1616.
 Subsequent outbreaks over the next fifty years resulted in the gradual decline of aboriginal populations from and estimated 140,000 to 10,000 between 1600 and 1675 while the European population expanded from about 100 to over 50,000 during the same period of time.
 Click here for a new theory for the cause of the Great Dying 1616-1619.
 Click here for a 30-minute video about the Great Dying.

 Initially, Massasoit welcomed the Pilgrims in the spring of 1621 after they landed at Plymouth and showed them how to successfully plant their crops the following spring.
 However, a series of land purchases led to the gradual expansion of English people into long-held Native lands.

 Forty years later, the English began to try to systematically convert the Natives to Christianity and established “Praying Towns” where they were requred to take up English customs, dress and hairstyles and abandon tribal beliefs.Residents of these towns were moved to Deer Island in Boston Harbor during the King Philip War were many died of starvation and exposure.